u-n-l/core-js/README.md

 "6gkzwgjz@5"
 ```

+## Note

-Note to obtain neighbours as an array, you can use
+To obtain neighbours as an array, you can use

     const neighboursObj = UnlCore.neighbours(locationId);
     const neighboursArr = Object.keys(neighboursObj).map(n => neighboursObj[n]);